YukiYJ/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

 Hello!
-I'm a final-year undergraduate at [Department of Computing](https://www.comp.polyu.edu.hk) of [The Hong Kong Polytechnic University](https://www.polyu.edu.hk).
+I'm a final-year undergraduate at Department of Computing of The Hong Kong Polytechnic University.
 My research interests include Text Mining and Machine Learning.
-Now I am conducting my capstone project, "Performance Evaluation using Artificial Intelligence", supervised by [Dr. Yan Liu](https://www.comp.polyu.edu.hk/en-us/staffs/detail/1295).
+Now I am conducting my capstone project, "Performance Evaluation using Artificial Intelligence", supervised by Dr. Yan Liu.